singh-man/books/crackingTheCoding/08_recursionAndDynamicProgramming.md

 This is very similar to the previous problem, except that now we could potentially have duplicate characters in the word.

 One simple way of handling this problem is to do the same work to check  if a permutation has been created before and then, if not, add it to the list.
 A simple  hash table will do the trick here.
-This solution will take O(n ! ) time in the worst case (and, in fact in all cases).
+This solution will take O(n!) time in the worst case (and, in fact in all cases).

 While it's true that we can't beat this worst case time, we should be able to design an algorithm to beat this in many cases.
 Consider a string with all duplicate characters, like aaaaaaaaaaaaaaa.
 This will take an extremely long time (since there are over 6 billion permutations of a 13-character string), even though there is only one unique permutation.